I’ve heard women were equals to men in the Brehon Laws, is this true?

 Social status was very important in choosing a suitor.
 Mixing social status wasn’t illegal but wasn’t encouraged, as shown in the law.
-If say, I wanted to marry a woman from a family far above my status, I would have to enter into a marriage agreement.
-Now, as I am of the lower status, my family has to contribute 2/3rds of the cattle to the marriage while my potential wife’s father only has to contribute 1/3rd.
-Very hard to afford and so, not done often.
+If I wanted to marry a woman from a family far above my status, I would have to enter into a marriage agreement.
+As I am of the lower status, my family has to contribute 2/3rds of the cattle to the marriage while my potential wife’s father only has to contribute 1/3rd.
+Very hard to afford and so not done often.
 (It doesn’t matter if it’s the man or woman in the lower status bracket.
 Lower status pays extra.)

 Polygyny was permitted and likely widespread.
 A man would have a chief wife & possibly a wife whom he “visits”.
 This would be the equivalent to a concubine.
 The sons of both wives would have rights of inheritance but their mothers would not have equal status.
 A concubine could choose whether to be under the law of her son, her kin or her husband.
 She would choose based on whichever would give her the most status.
 As a second wife, she is only worth half her husbands honour price, unlike the chief wife who would be worth the full price.

 Interestingly, a chief wife may injure a second wife for a period of 3 days after the marriage to the second wife.
 But only as long as it’s non-fatal.
 The 2nd wife may scratch, pull hair, speak abusively and cause other minor injuries.